SamuelDAlencar/SamuelDAlencar/README.md

  - Baby steps is the key 👶
  - Contact me 💌: sarl.2001@hotmail.com

-"As long as you live, keep learning how to live" - Lucius Annaeus Seneca 💚
+<h4>"As long as you live, keep learning how to live" - Lucius Annaeus Seneca 💚</h4>

 <hr />